Requirements to Become an Approved Vendor

 Requirements to Become A Designee

 Illinois Shines Designees are third-party (i.e. non-Approved Vendor) entities that have direct interaction with end-use customers on behalf of the Approved Vendor or another Designee.
-Illinois Shines Designee types currently include Disclosure Form Designees, Community Solar Subscriber Agent Designees, Marketing or Sales Designees (including lead generators), and Installer Designees.
+Illinois Shines Designee types currently include Disclosure Form Designees, Community Solar Subscriber Agent Designees, Marketing or Sales Designees (including lead generators), Maintenance and Repair Designees, and Installer Designees.
 Designees of Designees are referred to as Nested Designees and can be registered with the Program Administrator.
 A list of all Program participants can be found on the Find An AV, Designee, or Subcontractor page.

 To become a Designee for Illinois Shines, please work with your Approved Vendor (or Designee, for prospective Nested Designees) to submit the following documentation to the Program Administrator at [email protected]: